 Betting On US Pro Sports In Tennessee

 Tennessee is no stranger to professional sports teams.
 The state is home to the Memphis Grizzlies (NBA), Tennessee Titans (NFL), and Nashville Predators (NHL).
-Later this year, the Nashville Soccer Club plans to kick off its inaugural season with the Major League Soccer organization.
+The Nashville Soccer Club joined the Major League Soccer scene with its inaugural season this year.

-Professional leagues will undoubtedly make up a huge slice of Tennessee’s sports betting revenue.
+Professional leagues will undoubtedly make up a huge slice of Tennessee’s sports betting revenue, including Super Bowl betting.
 The state’s only requirement is that sports betting operators purchase and use official league data for their available pro sports bets.
-That data enables things like in-play betting, so expect most (if not all) of the major operators to get in the game.
+That data enables things like in-play betting.

 Tennessee College Sports Betting

-College sports betting will be allowed in Tennessee as well.
+College sports betting is allowed in Tennessee as well.
 Some states prohibit bettors from wagering on in-state college matches (even if the in-state school is playing elsewhere), but Tennessee has no such restriction.
 It’s a good thing, too, because the state has a widely popular college sports scene.

 The only stipulation with regard to college betting is that live or in-play betting isn’t allowed.
 Otherwise, Tennessee bettors will be able to place bets on March Madness, the College Football Championship, and regular-season games.